satt030/satt030-workshop/steps/01-agentic-layer-runtime/README.md

 3. Find the trace for your request
 4. Examine the spans to see each step of the workflow

+> [!TIP]
+> Try modifying the News Agent's system prompt to change its behavior.
+Edit the agent's `spec.instruction` field ask it to respond in a different style (e.g., more concise, in a specific language, or with a particular focus), then re-apply the manifest.
+Observe how the agent's behavior changes.

 ---

 ## What's Next?